CiccioPatato90/rmse/README.md

 ## Analyze and visualize simulation results
 In most real scenarios, you need to compute some analysis on Batsim outputs.
-Here you don't... but you'll soon need to do it so let us do something simple first 😜.
+Here you don't... but you'll soon need to do it, so let us do something simple first 😜.

 Create a program in your favorite data analysis programming language (R, Julia, Python...) to do the following.
 - Read the `jobs.csv` file output from Batsim.